Crytiqal/ircpugbot/README.md

 - The bot requires php PEAR to be installed with the Net_SmartIRC package.
   (You need to edit the path to the PEAR package in battlebot.php)
 - To add a game, check out the games folder and look at the structure of the default files.
-- Change the bots main channel, channelarray suffix and login details in battlebot.php (Important to change these or else the bot will join existing channels!)
+- Change the bots main channel, channelarray suffix and login details in battlebot.php
+  (<b>Important!</b> Change these or the bot will join existing channels!)

 ## Usage: